PyLadiesGermany/PySV_PyLadies_fund/guideline.md

 The annual €5000 grant program from the PySV for PyLadies aims to support the activities and growth of PyLadies chapters in Germany.
 It is essential to ensure that these funds are used transparently, therefore we have devised the following guidelines.
 The grant will be issued to PyLadies each year after the PyCon DE conference (circa June), once assigned the funds are available for disposal by the PyLadies using the following guidelines.
 Money not used within the year will stay on the PyLadies account and can continue to be used.

-**Allowable expenses:**
+**Allowable expenses: *(this is a non exhaustive list and may be extended in the future to be more explicit)* **
 - Community events: this includes room rentals, refreshments, devices used for events (for example microphone, camera, lightning), and similar costs.
 - Promotional materials: such as stickers, banners, T-shirts, and other marketing materials.
 - Software tools: Subscription-based tools or one-time software purchases that benefit the chapter (these may also be shared across chapters - see [shared tools list](./Docs/shared_tools.md)).
 - To pay/reimburse costs to speakers for PyLadies events
 - Travel reimbursement for members to go to other events (note the regional restrictions)
 - Educational material for events or raffle prizes such as books, ebooks or vouchers for online courses
+- Paying for design or branding work for a chapter

 **Disallowed Expenditures:**
 - Regional Restrictions: Funds can only be spent on activities in the DE, CH, and AT regions as defined in the [PySV Bylaws](https://python-verband.org/documents/).